Chairman, Board of Directors, The Jim Henson Company

 Brian Henson is Chairman of The Jim Henson Company and an award-winning director, producer and writer for film and television.
 He is also a technological innovator and skilled puppeteer.

-Joining his father Jim Henson on set when he was a child was something Brian did regularly.
-By the time he was 17, he had watched his father at work and spent time with his father’s colleagues.
-After operating the marionettes in the complicated bicycle scene in The Great Muppet Caper, Brian became indispensable on the sets of his father’s productions.
-In May of 1983, Brian joined his dad on production of The Muppets Take Manhattan.
+Brian regularly joined his father Jim Henson on set when he was a child and by the time he was 17, he was working on projects like the marionettes in the complicated bicycle scene in The Great Muppet Caper, Brian became indispensable on the sets of his father’s productions.
+In May of 1983, Brian joined his dad on production of the The Muppets Take Manhattan.
 He was assigned to Faz Fazakas, often referred to as an electro-mechanical wizard, to help with special effects.
 Some of these involved radio controlled puppets and other animatronic techniques.
 He was also a performer, working the marionette rig for Scooter’s bicycle ride.
 Talented in both areas and interested in the work of his father’s Creature Shop, Brian kept an eye out for other opportunities in fantasy film work.
 In 1984, he moved to London to work on Return to Oz.
 The film was not a Henson production, and allowed Brian to assemble his own team of animatronic performers that worked with him on several projects, including Jim Henson’s fantasy classic Labyrinth.
 Brian served as puppet captain for the film while also performing the character Hoggle with Shari Weiser.
 Brian’s work both inside and outside the company during the 1980s allowed him to establish relationships on both the technical and performing sides of the business, giving him a strong foundation for his leadership role in the following decade.

 Following the death of his father in 1990, Brian moved back to America to become the CEO of The Jim Henson Company.
 In 2009, he became Chairman of the company and his sister Lisa Henson became sole CEO.

 Along with his many talents in performing, directing and technical innovation, Henson is a master at improvisational comedy.
-In 2005, he created Puppet Up! - Uncensored, a live puppet improvisational show which was named a top ten “Best Stage Show” by Entertainment Weekly and has toured comedy festivals in Aspen, Las Vegas, Edinburgh, New York and Australia and currently at the Venetian Resort Hotel Casino in Las Vegas through December 2016.
+In 2005, he created Puppet Up! - Uncensored, a live puppet improvisational show which was named a top ten “Best Stage Show” by Entertainment Weekly and has toured comedy festivals in Aspen, Las Vegas, Edinburgh, New York and Australia and continues to play venues around the country.

 Harvey S. Gettleson Board of Directors, The Jim Henson Company